 One theme of the story of Ariadne’s Thread and Theseus is duality.
 Ariadne saved Theseus but betrayed her family.
 Theseus saved the other sacrifices, but abandoned Ariadne.
 Theseus had to find his way into, then out of, the confusing, twisted labyrinth.
 The journey into the labyrinth is the metaphorical journey into the darkness, then back again.
 To find the way in and out again by one’s self shows maturity and strength of character.

 On the surface, Theseus and the minotaur are mirror images of each other, the handsome, heroic prince and the monstrous, rejected prince.
 On the inside, they aren’t that different.
 Theseus didn’t find his way through the darkness to slay the demon using his own strength.
-He had help from Ariadne.
-He has to get rid of her as quickly as possible after the incident in order to avoid facing is own inadequacy.
+He had help from Ariadne, the person who truly solved the puzzle.
+After the incident, he gets rid of her as quickly as possible, in order to avoid facing is own inadequacy.

 We see this repeatedly in Winden.
 So many of the characters are living double lives, and hiding it from each other.
 They use Ariadne’s thread, in the form of cheating, lying, stealing, etc. to get what they want, and then they need to cover up the evidence in some way, through lashing out, manipulation, more lying, etc.